 16 You are filled with shame and not glory.
 You shall also drink and let your uncircumcision be uncovered.
 The cup of the LORD'S right hand shall be turned to you, and shameful vomiting shall be on your glory.

-17 For the violence done to Lebanon shall overwhelm you, and the destruction of the beasts that made them afraid, because of men's blood and for the violence done to the land, to the city, and to all who dwell therein.
+17 For the violence done to Lebanon shall overwhelm you, and the destruction of the beasts shall make you afraid, because of men's blood and for the violence done to the land, to the city, and to all who dwell therein.

 18 What profit is the engraved image when its maker has engraved it—the molten image and a teacher of lies—that the maker trusts in what he has formed, making mute idols?

-19 Woe to him who says to the wood, 'Awake,' to the mute stone, 'Arise.'
+19 Woe to him who says to wood, 'Awake,' and to a mute stone, 'Arise.'
 It shall teach!
 Behold, it is overlaid with gold and silver and there is no breath at all in the midst of it.

 20 But the LORD is in his holy temple.
 Let all the earth keep silence before him."